violetahoza/Energy-Management-System/device-data-simulator/README.md

 # Device Data Simulator

 The **Device Data Simulator** is a Python-based application that generates realistic energy consumption data for smart metering devices.
 It simulates sensor readings at configurable intervals (default 10 minutes), applying time-of-day patterns to create realistic consumption profiles.
-Data is published to RabbitMQ and saved locally as CSV files for testing and analysis.
+Data is published to RabbitMQ for distributed processing across multiple monitoring service replicas.

 ### ⚙️ Technology Stack